 Keep Scottsdale Beautiful

-Keep Scottsdale Beautiful and Scottsdale Public Art are excited to collaborate on a beautification project at the northern intersection of Frank Lloyd Wright Boulevard and Greenway-Hayden Loop (north Hayden Road).
-The goal is to turn a destitute-looking area of Scottsdale into a point-of-pride for our community.
+Keep Scottsdale Beautiful (KSB) and Scottsdale Public Art collaborated on a beautification project, Cholla Reflections, at the northern intersection of Frank Lloyd Wright Boulevard and Greenway-Hayden Loop (north Hayden Road).
+The goal was to turn a destitute-looking area of Scottsdale into a point-of-pride for our community.

 Project Artist Team

-Flying Carpet Creative will produce public art for the site and collaborate with the Student Team who will design elements for the adjacent areas that intertwine with the theme, materials, shapes, and colors of the art, creating a cohesive look for the intersection.
+Flying Carpet Creative produced public art for the site and collaborated with the Student Team who designed elements for the adjacent areas that intertwine with the theme, materials, shapes, and colors of the art, creating a cohesive look for the intersection.
+All funds raised by KSB supported the student portion of this project.
 The project will positively impact Scottsdale residents and visitors for generations to come.

 Project Goal and History